Low lying zeros of Rankin-Selberg $L$-functions: Surpassing (-1, 1): proof of Theorem 1.2

 In this section, we complete the proof of Theorem \ref{thm: extendo} in the case where $k_1 \ne k_2$ by proving the following proposition.

 \begin{prop} Let $k_1 \ne k_2$ and set

 If $\supp \hphi \subset (-5/4, 5/4)$, we have that

-\end{prop} The formula for $\mathcal{P}(k_1, k_2, N)$ comes from \eqref{eq: H size} and Proposition \ref{prop: Petersson final}.
-Combining Proposition \ref{prop: 6 god} with Proposition \ref{prop: explicit formula} completes the proof of Theorem \ref{thm: extendo} in the case where $k_1 \ne k_2$ (after comparing with \eqref{eq: W def}).
-The key insight which allows us to obtain a closed form for $\mathcal{P}(k_1, k_2, N)$ is Lemma \ref{lem: full restriction}, in which we apply Proposition \ref{lem: Qstar fail}.
+\end{prop} Combining Proposition \ref{prop: 6 god} with Proposition \ref{prop: explicit formula} completes the proof of Theorem \ref{thm: extendo} (after comparing with \eqref{eq: W def}) in the case where $k_1 \ne k_2$, as in this case there is no polar contribution.
+The key insight which allows us to obtain a closed form for $\mathcal{P}(k_1, k_2, N)$ in the limit as $N \to \infty$ is Lemma \ref{lem: full restriction}, in which we apply Proposition \ref{lem: Qstar fail}.
 In doing so, we are able to remove many lower order subterms, and the integral which remains involves a product of Bessel functions with a relatively simple Mellin transform.
 We evaluate this integral in Section \ref{sec: IrN eval} using methods similar to Section 7 of \cite{ILS}.